kwt1326/Wiskey/dapp/README.md

-# Solve
+# wiskey
-The Solve app is a base mini app
+The wiskey app is a base mini app